Nikki370/AdidasSalesAnalysis/README.md

 ## ⚙️ How to Run the Project

-> Make sure you have Python installed (recommended version: 3.8 or later)
+Make sure you have Python installed (recommended version: 3.8 or later)

+---

+## 🔐 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with proper credit.

+See the [LICENSE](./LICENSE) file for full details.